• Skip to main content

 11. Quick Economic Stability

-Rapid economic development takes place in socialism where economic stability and best utilization of resources as possible.
+Rapid economic development takes place in socialism where economic stability and the best utilization of resources as possible.

 12. Economic Prosperity